bkoropoff/clipipe/README.md

 vim.o.clipboard = 'unnamedplus'
 ```

-The distinction is only relevant for X11, where `unnamed` corresponds to the
+`unnamed` corresponds to the "primary" (middle-click paste) and `unnamedplus`
-"primary" (middle-click paste) and `unnamedplus` correponds to the "clipboard"
+correponds to the "clipboard" (Ctrl-V paste).
+This distinction is only
-(Ctrl-V paste).
+relevant for X11 and Wayland (with compositors that support the primary
+selection extension); there is no difference on Windows or WSL.

 See the Neovim documentation for more details.